Aircoookie/WLED/CONTRIBUTING.md

 When in doubt, it is easiest to replicate the code style you find in the files you want to edit :)
 Below are the guidelines we use in the WLED repository.

+For javscript content you can use `npm lint` (or just the normal `npm run build` that also executes lint) to make sure you ather to our style.

 #### Indentation

 We use tabs for Indentation in Web files (.html/.css/.js) and spaces (2 per indentation level) for all other files.